 Taking everything we’ve learned here together, should you buy the World’s Greatest Cooking Pot?

-Is the World’s Greatest Cooking Pot the… World’s Greatest?
+The Bottom Line on the World’s Greatest Cooking Pot

-- How big is the basket?
-If we’re being honest, The World’s Greatest Cooking Pot’s colander didn’t seem very big, so we’d imagine that if you’re cooking for more than a couple people, you might run out of space (unless you buy more than one, of course).
+How big is the basket?
+The World’s Greatest Cooking Pot’s colander didn’t seem very big.
+If you’re cooking for more than a couple people, you might run out of space (unless you buy more than one, of course).

 On the other hand, if you’re just sick and tired of the same old straining, then exploring one of the local options we talked about above might provide a better value for your money.